Microchip-MPLAB-Harmony/bootloader_apps_uart/apps/docs/readme_configure_application_pic32m.md

 ---
 parent: Application Configurations
-title: PIC32M Application Configurations
+title: Application Configurations for MIPS based MCUs
 has_children: false
 has_toc: false
 ---

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# Configuring a PIC32M based Application to be bootloaded
+# Configuring an application to be bootloaded for MIPS based MCUs

+## Linker configurations for the application to be bootloaded

 ### Bootloader placement for various PIC32M product families

-The bootloader is placed in Boot Flash Memory (BFM) or Program Flash Memory (PFM) based on the size of the bootloader and available Boot flash memory on the device.
+The bootloader is placed in **Boot Flash Memory (BFM)** or **Program Flash Memory (PFM)** based on the size of the bootloader and available Boot flash memory on the device.

 - If the bootloader fits into the available BFM, it is placed in BFM.
 The user application can use the complete area of the program Flash memory.